scyomantion/FakeSensor/README.md

-This Project is a DLL that can replace the original dccmtr.dll from a Software that uses the Spyder 4 Sensor.
+This Project is a DLL that can replace the original dccmtr.dll from a Software that uses the Spyder 4 or 5 Sensor.
 After replacement the software can use the ArgyllCMS so you can use many other Sensors.